Lapin0t/phd-manuscript/main/03_substitution.typ

       ...) $
 ]

+*Untyped Scopes* #sym.space.quad An untyped syntax can always be made to fit into a typed setting by seeing it as un#[*i*]typed, i.e., where the set of types is given by the singleton $base.unit$, but it is not _that_ simple.
+Setting $T := base.unit$ and going on working with e.g., concrete scopes
+$ctx.ctxc th base.unit$ and #nm[De-Bruijn] indices is slightly unsatisfying.
+First of all, $ctx.ctxc th base.unit$ is isomorphic to the more idiomatic $base.nat$ and likewise, the corresponding #nm[De-Bruijn] indices $th ar""cnorm(ctx.varc) th base.tt cl base.Type^(ctx.ctxc th base.unit)$ are isomorphic to $base.fin cl base.Type^base.nat$, the finite sets.
+Apart from these esthetical considerations, a more worrying technicality arises when your chosen type theory does _not_ support the #sym.eta\-rule on $base.unit$.
+This law is quite important as it makes all inhabitants of $base.unit$ definitionally equal, and, more importantly, all function $f cl base.unit -> X$ definitionally constant.
+In the idealized type theory chosen for this thesis we do assume this #sym.eta\-rule, but our concrete code artifact is stuck with a theory which does not (Rocq!).

+Recall the definition of _finite sets_ $kw.dat th base.fin cl base.Type^base.nat$.

+#mathpar(block: true,
+  inferrule("", $base.ze cl base.fin th (base.su th n)$),
+  inferrule($i cl base.fin th n$, $base.su th i cl base.fin th (base.su th n)$),
+)

+Further define the following helpers.

+$ base.fwkn th {m th n} cl base.fin th m -> base.fin th (m + n) $
+#v(-0.8em)
+$ & base.fwkn th base.ze && := base.ze \
+  & base.fwkn th (base.su i) && := base.su th (base.fwkn th i) $

+$ base.fshft th {m th n} cl base.fin th n -> base.fin th (m + n) $
+#v(-0.8em)
+$ & base.fshft th {base.ze}   && th i && := i \
+  & base.fshft th {base.su m} && th i && := base.su th (base.fshft th {m} th i) $

+Finally define _untyped scopes_ as the following instance of scope structure.

+$ ctx.untyped cl ctx.scope_base.unit th base.nat \
+  ctx.untyped := \
+  pat(
+    ctx.emp & := base.ze,
+    m ctx.cat n & := n + m,
+    n ctx.var x & := base.fin th n,
+    ctx.rcatl th i & := base.fshft th i,
+    ctx.rcatr th i & := base.fwkn th i,
+    dots
+  ) $
+#margin-note(dy: -11em)[
+  Note that we swap $m$ and $n$ in the definition of $m ctx.cat n$.
+The reason for this is that scopes are traditionally taken to grow towards the right, while unary natural numbers grow towards the left, i.e., addition is defined by recursion on the first argument.
+This is technically unnecessary but helps avoid unpleasant surprises during index juggling.
+]

+We will use concrete scopes in @ch-ogs, and subset scopes will make an appearance in @ch-instance but the other instances are mostly here for illustration.

 == Substitution Monoids and Modules <sec-sub-monoid>

 Equipped with this new abstraction for scopes, we are ready to continue the